Staying warm camping in winter

 Staying warm during your cold-weather camping adventures is possible with the best combination of sleeping bag and sleeping mat.

 Camping in winter is a magical and rewarding experience, and with the sun approaching the peak of its 11-year solar cycle the opportunity to experience the spectacular Northern lights is high.
-Go grab your camping kit now and run it past our 5 easy to remember tips before heading out to find some, hopefully not-so-dark skies.
+Go grab your camping kit now and run it past our 5 easy to remember winter camping tips before heading out to find some, hopefully not-so-dark skies.

 Camping in winter, how to stay warm